|

 California and around the world, wine is entering a new era as

-people are drinking less but better wine.
+Americans are drinking not only more, but better wine.

 A case in